prof-rossetti/georgetown-opim-557-201803/projects/stock-recommendation-system/checkpoints.md

 #### Checkpoint 5: Handle Response Errors

   1. Try issuing a request using a stock symbol you know doesn't exist, maybe something like "OOPS" or "GGGG".
 See what kind of response comes back.
   2. Create a validation which determines whether the response is successful or not.
 It should parse the response text for some identifying characteristic that differentiates an error response from a successful response.
-Hint: perhaps use the `InStr()` function to check whether or not the response text includes the words "Error Message".
 If the response is an error, display a friendly error message and stop the program's execution.
 Otherwise allow the program to continue.

 ![a screenshot of a message box displaying the response status (200, OK) and response text (a JSON-formatted error message)](example-error-response.png)

 ![a screenshot of a message box displaying the a user-friendly validation message](example-response-validation.png)

+> Hint: perhaps use the `InStr()` function to check whether or not the response text includes the words "Error Message". :warning:

 #### Checkpoint 6: Write Response to Sheet

   1. Manually create a new sheet to store the historical price data.
-Name it something like "outputs" or "stock-data".
+Name it something like "Data".
   2. Parse the response text, which will be a CSV formatted string as long as you made the proper request.
 Use loops and arrays to write the corresponding values to the output sheet.

 ![a screenshot of a worksheet full of historical stock prices. it has columns for "timestamp", "open", "high", "low", "close", and "volume".
 And is has a row of corresponding values for each day.](example-output-sheet.png)